Home / Articles / Students

 • Show that you have read the professor’s recent work or laboratory website.

-• Attach a concise CV and, when relevant, a short research proposal.
+• Attach a concise CV and, when relevant, a short research summary or proposal.

 • Do not send the same generic email to many professors.